TGAC/RAMPART/doc/source/analyse_assemblies.rst

 CEGMA aligns highly conserved eukaryotic genes to the assembly.
-CEGMA produces a statistic which represents an estimate of gene completeness in the assembly.  i.e. if we see CEGMA maps 95% of the conserved genes to the assembly we can assume that the assembly is very approximately 95% complete.
+CEGMA produces a statistic which represents an estimate of gene completeness in the assembly.  i.e. if we see CEGMA maps 95% of the conserved genes to the assembly we can assume that the assembly is approximately 95% complete.
 This is a very rough guide and shouldn't be taken literally, but can be useful when comparing other assemblies made from the same data.
-CEGMA has a couple of other disadvantages however, first it is quite slow, second it only works on eukayortic organisms so is useless for bacteria.
+CEGMA has a couple of other disadvantages however, first it is quite slow, second it only works on eukaryotic organisms so is useless for bacteria.

 Selecting the best assembly